Fact Sheets - Head Lice

 Anyone is susceptible to head lice, which can be spread by personal contact or, to a lesser extent, by using an item that has been in contact with an infested person, including bedding, hats, combs, etc. Human lice do not usually infest pets or other animals.
 Head lice are not known to transmit disease.

 To check for infestation, someone must examine the scalp for nits and lice.
 Examination of children at school requires cooperation and support from pupils and parents.
 Examiners should use wooden applicator sticks or something similar to part the children’s hair in search of lice or nits.
-Wipe sticks between exams to lower the remote possibility of transmitting head lice from person to person.
+Wipe sticks between exams to lower the unlikely possibility of transmitting head lice from person to person.
 Nits within 1/2 of an inch of the scalp are a sign of an active infestation.
 Nits more than 1/2 inch from the scalp are either infertile or hatched.

 Many pediculicides are available to control head lice.
 They are formulated as creams, shampoos, and lotions.
 Some require prescriptions, which generally are available from doctors.
 Many school nurses have an open prescription for lice medicine.
 Over the counter pediculicides can be just as effective as prescription pediculicides (e.g. the permethrin based product, Nix, which kills eggs and offers two weeks residual protection).
 Follow directions.
 Consult a doctor before using the Kwell on infants or during pregnancy.
 Many pediculicides come with special combs for nit removal.